dazza-codes/conda_container/CONTRIBUTING.md

 ## Get Started

-Get started with `make pyinit` to create a new python environment for the project.
+Get started with `make conda-dev` to create a new python environment for the project.
 Activate the new environment and then explore the `make py*` targets.

 ## Dependencies